Geodesic complexity of the octahedron, and an algorithm for cut loci on convex polyhedra

 This is similar to the concept of an unfolding discussed in Shephard's Conjecture \cite{shephard}, with the main distinction being that in walk/path unfoldings, all faces of the polyhedron need not be represented.
 We display an example of a path unfolding obtained from an icosahedron in \autoref{fig:lemonstarconvex}(b).

 \begin{lemma} Given a face walk $F_0,\dots,F_n$ on a convex polyhedron and isometric embedding $g\colon F_i\hookrightarrow \mathbb R^2$, there is a unique walk unfolding $f$ such that $f|_{F_i}=g$.
-We call this the walk unfolding with respect to $g$. \end{lemma} This can be shown through induction by considering the restriction of $f$ to each face. \com{ \textbf{Proof:} Through induction on $f|_{F_i}$.
+We call this the walk unfolding with respect to $g$. \end{lemma} This can be shown through induction by considering the restriction of $f$ to each face.